PjSingh22/API-project/README.md

 <!--!!END_ADD -->

 ## Introduction
 Hello and welcome to my AirBnB clone TripBnb.
 This is the first full stack project I've copmpleted during my time at App Academy.
-This project features a back end build using sequelize and front end built using react and redux for state management.
+This project features a back end build using express & sequelize and front end built using react & redux for state management.

 ## Features
 # BackEnd